Banzaidyne Press

 "Thanks, Xavi," she said as she took the ration pack, then frowned as she looked at the label.
 "Didn't we get three cases of the ones with springer and rice?"

 "We did, and we ate them all," Xavier replied.
-"Barnaby patty's all we have left."
+"Barnaby patty is all we have left."

-As she opened the pack, Carolyn said, "When we get to our next job on the maglev, remind me to swipe some different food.
+As she opened the pack, Carolyn said, "When we get to that maglev job, remind me to swipe some different food.
 I'd kill for a bowl of Valley Flakes right now."

 Xavier chuckled, and they ate together quietly.
 He cleared his throat after a while and asked, "Did you get much sleep?"